Drabble (comic strip): Characters

 Patrick: The genius younger brother of Norman.
-He was almost always dressed in a gi, but in early 2018, was almost always dressed in a hockey uniform and carrying around a hockey stick.
+He is most frequently dressed in a gi, but for a period of time beginning in early 2018, was almost always dressed in a hockey uniform and carrying around a hockey stick.

 Penny: The youngest child of the family.

 Wendy Fleetwood: Norman's college classmate.
 Norman has been trying to score a date with her since the beginning of the comic strip.
 She was also temporarily married to Norman in Las Vegas, but that marriage was annulled because they were married by someone who was not an ordained Elvis impersonator.
 A running joke is that she often says "Norman, run!", which makes him flee and allows her to avoid a boring conversation.
 In the January 25, 2004 strip, it was revealed that her last name is Fleetwood.

 No-Neck: A good friend of Ralph, who literally has no neck.
 He also works as a security guard and is slightly dumber than Ralph.

 Neil: College student friend of Norman's.

 Stu: Another college student friend of Norman's.

 Leonard: Another college student friend of Norman's.

 L. Floyd Gargle: a neighbor with a mutual loathing of Ralph.

 Wally: The Drabbles' hyperactive dachshund.
 Wally was introduced in Christmas 1998 when Norman gave Ralph a dog because he couldn't afford something.

 Bob: The Drabbles' duck.
 To protect him from Ralph, Norman and Patrick lie and tell him that Bob is a rare South American parrot who takes on the characteristics of a duck for survival.

 Oogie: The Drabbles' cat, who Ralph does not like, but June adores.

 George W. Steinbauer: The Drabbles' next-door neighbor who does not like Ralph, and Ralph feels the same way.
 He and Ralph constantly argue and compete contentiously.
 Has a daughter named Opal and a son named Troy.

 Brtny: A girl at Norman's college who seems to have a crush on him.
 She communicates through texting.
 Norman appears to like her, as well.

 Echo: A young woman about Norman's age whom he always bumps into when he wishes he could meet the perfect girl.
 After several false starts, they finally get together.
 However, she has a pet badger, which contributes to the ill-fated nature of their relationship, since badgers are Wally's mortal enemies.
 Nicknamed "Echo" for her similarities to Norman, her real name is Norma.